|

 Me Some Space #5

-A small difference exists in the cut-scene
+A small difference can be noticed in the cutscene

 after the walrus boss.
 There's less of a